Sciss/LucreConfluent/README.md

 ### requirements / installation

 Builds with sbt 0.11 against Scala 2.9.1 and Java 1.6, using standard sbt targets.
-The required snapshot versions of the dependencies [LucreSTM](https://github.com/Sciss/LucreSTM) and [LucreData](https://github.com/Sciss/LucreData) are currently not in any repository, so you need to clone them and export each of them with `sbt publish-local` first.
+The dependencies, [LucreSTM](https://github.com/Sciss/LucreSTM) and  [FingerTree](https://github.com/Sciss/FingerTree) should be found automatically by sbt.
+Due to a bug in sbt publishing of [LucreData](https://github.com/Sciss/LucreData) is currently a pita, so this project you need to clone yourself and perform a `publish-local` on it first.

+## linking to TemporalObjects

+The following dependency is necessary:

+    "de.sciss" %% "temporalobjects" % "0.30"

+### previous versions / tags

+__Note:__ see tag v0.14 for the example using actual audio file regions and sonogram view.
+The current version is a rework based on a new modularisation.

 ### creating an IntelliJ IDEA project